XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 ### Step 1.1.
 Creating a Cosmos DB & Data Factory instance

-1. Use the Azure portal to create a new Cosmos DB instance.
+1. Use the Azure portal to create a new Cosmos DB instance in the `West-Europe` region.
 2. Add a collection with the following properties:
     - Database: `nycdatabase`
     - Collection: `complaints`
-    - Storage: Fixed (10GB)
+    - Storage: `Fixed (10GB)`
-    - Throughput: 1000 RU/s
+    - Throughput: `1000 RU/s`
 ## Step 1.2 Creating a Data Factory Pipeline for the complaint data

 1. Create a new Data Factory instance with the following settings: